-After completing patient treatment in December 2008, Newron and Merck Serono reported in February 2009 that the first pivotal phase III trial of safinamide as add-on to levodopa in mid- to late-stage PD patients met its primary endpoint by increasing daily "ON" time in mid- to late-stage Parkinson's disease patients with motor fluctuations by 1.3 hours compared to 0.7 hours for patients in the placebo group.
+Newron and Merck Serono reported in February 2009 that the first pivotal phase III trial of safinamide as add-on to levodopa in mid- to late-stage PD patients met its primary endpoint by increasing daily "ON" time in mid- to late-stage Parkinson's disease patients with motor fluctuations by 1.3 hours compared to 0.7 hours for patients in the placebo group.
 "ON" time represents periods when Parkinson's patients experience their best level of motor function.

-Detailed results from the study were presented at the Movement Disorder Society's 13th International Congress in Paris in June 2009 and the XVIII WFN World Congress On Parkinson's disease and Related Disorders in Miami in December 2009:
+Detailed results from the study were presented at the Movement Disorder Society's 13th International Congress in Paris in June 2009, the XVIII WFN World Congress On Parkinson's disease and Related Disorders in Miami in December 2009, and the Movement Disorder Society's 14th International Congress in Buenos Aires in June 2010.